-An Engineered System (glossary) solution to a defined concept includes a defined set of engineering elements, characteristics, and properties.
+An engineered system solution to a defined concept includes a set of engineering elements, characteristics, and properties.
 These elements are grouped in two ways:

-- Needs and requirements views - Architecture views
+- · Needs and requirements views - Architecture and design views

 Architecture views include the identification of the boundary and interfaces of a system-of-interest (SoI), which may then be further refined as a collection of system elements and their relationships.